loqusion/typix/docs/api/derivations/common/typst-packages.md

 - `hash`: hash of the downloaded package tarball

-`hash` must be manually updated to match the hash of the package tarball downloaded from the registry.
+`hash` must be manually updated to match the hash of the package tarball downloaded from the registry, using the "fake hash method".
 See [Updating source hashes][fetchers-hash] for how to do this.

 Note that if a package depends on other packages, you must also specify the exact version of each of those packages.